-Mr. Al-Othman is a well-known businessman with more than 44 years of experience in banking and real estate sectors; he owns a real estate company in the State of Kuwait.
+Mr. Al-Othman is a well-known businessman with more than 45 years of experience in banking and real estate sectors; he owns a real estate company in the State of Kuwait.
 Mr. Al-Othman holds a bachelor's degree in Industrial Engineering from Syracuse University - USA.

-- Member of the Trustees of the One Third of Late Abdullah Abdulatif Al-Othman's Estate .(Kuwait) - · Director Zakat House (Kuwait)
+- Member of the Committee of Trustees for the Management and Development of the One Third of Late Abdullah Abdulatif Al-Othman's Estate.
+(Kuwait) - Director Zakat House (Kuwait)